upleveled/system-setup/windows.md

     **Option B - Windows 10 Home:**

-    1. Open the Start menu and type "cmd.exe".
-Right-click on the item "Command Prompt" or "Eingabeaufforderung" that appears and choose "Run as administrator.
+    1. Open PowerShell as administrator (like in step 1).
-    2. Copy the following text and right-click in the black middle part of the Command Prompt window to paste the text.
+    2. Copy the following text and right-click in the blue middle part of the PowerShell window to paste the text.
 Hit enter.

     ```sh
     choco install docker-toolbox -ia /COMPONENTS="kitematic,virtualbox,dockercompose" -y